heutelbeck/sapl-policy-engine/sapl-documentation/2_5_CombiningAlgorithms.md

 Combining algorithms apply at two levels:

 - **Policy set level**: A policy set contains multiple policies.
 The combining algorithm specified in the policy set determines the policy set's vote.
 - **PDP level**: The PDP evaluates multiple top-level policy documents (policies and policy sets).
 The PDP-level combining algorithm determines the authorization decision returned to the PEP.
-How this algorithm is configured depends on the deployment model; see [SAPL Node](../7_1_SAPLNode/) for details.
+The PDP-level combining algorithm is part of the [PDP configuration](../2_2_PDPConfiguration/#combining-algorithm).

 ### Algorithm Notation